 In a world disillusioned with globalisation, the importance of business ethics is greater than ever.
-Business needs to be truly acting in a way which goes beyond purely profit-based motivations, towards a model which works for everyone - what we call the Triple Bottom Line: People, Planet, Profit.
-We believe in this so passionately we have it as our slogan.
-It is also why we will give 10% of sales of our corporate governance course to charities supporting entrepreneurship, thus helping the poorest to lift themselves out of poverty.
+Business needs to be truly acting in a way which goes beyond purely profit-based motivations, towards a model which works for everyone – what we call the Triple Bottom Line: People, Planet, Profit.
+We believe in this so passionately we have it as our slogan: our goal is to ensure that leaders look after people and the planet and so ensure long-term, sustainable profit with which to continue the virtuous circle.

 …as it underpins the structures and systems used to ensure good governance and without it governance will fail.